 So, no, I do not follow a fixed structure to my sessions.
 This is because depth psychotherapy is a process of honouring what you have experienced in life, of creating space for what you would like to talk about in therapy and things that are bothering you in the present.
 It is also a process where a client and I, we discover together, what needs looking at in your life, and what needs attention.

 Once you contact me and book an appointment, we will arrange a first session at a mutually agreed time.
 The first session is always an assessment session, which is structured, and that is to help me take notes on specific questions such as your life history, current or past significant relationships, and to understand if you have any diagnoses or are on any medication.

-It is my ethical responsibility to understand if I could be of service to you, in relation to your presenting problems.
-In the rare circumstance where I think that you might benefit from a different type of psychotherapy, I will do my best to offer you any suggestions of organisations or my colleagues.
+It is my ethical responsibility to understand if I could be of service to you, in relation to your presenting problems, and for you to see if you feel comfortable talking to me.

 Would I have to prepare for each session?